mjhads/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+For adaptive you have to build a website with particular measurments.
+With responsive, your website changes with the measurments.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first means building a mobile website before the desktop version.
+In this, content is prioritized above all else.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It gives us the convenience of sizing rems in a similar way as we size pixels.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a program to simplify your use of CSS.
+An example would be LESS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like that instead of having to search through one large file for all the CSS, we can break it down into seperate smaller files.
+I have the most trouble with media queries.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.